lapoigne/goPro-meta/readme.md

 data['000001.jpg']['gps']['lat'] #latitude gps of image 000001.jpg
 data['000034.jpg']['ts'] #timestamp for image 000034.jpg
 ```

+To update gps exif data on jpg, go into the output folder and run **metadata-to-img.py**

 # Comments and credits

 - Only gps extraction is implemented so far.
 More metadata extraction